19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Rope — 50 feet.md

-# Iron Chain (10')
+# Rope — 50 Feet

-10 feet of iron chains.
+50 feet of tough hempen rope.

-- Can hold up to ten people in plate mail.
+- Can hold up to one person in plate mail.

 | Quantity of Item | Item Slots | Price |
 | ---------------- | ---------- | ----- |